 I developed the ability to talk quietly to myself about what was going on when I was having a panic attack as if I were a detached observer, as if I were someone else standing back looking on.

 For example, I might say to myself, "That's interesting, here comes the sweat.
 I wonder how many litres I can sweat, or where does all the water come from anyway?
-I wonder what will happen next, will it be the nausea building up or the diarrhoea?
-So how fast can a heart go and anyway where does the water come from?
+And anyway where does the water come from?
 Do I have a water bucket especially for panic attacks under my armpits?"

 The anxiety was no longer so frightening.
 Having a panic attack almost became interesting.

 Panic attacks tip 5: Concentrating on my breathing.

 When I was anxious or in panic I practised simply watching the anxiety arise and fade away, arise and fade away, arise and fade away.
 I kept my concentration on my breathing, in and out, anxiety arising and fading away, in and out ...
 I could put my hand on my belly and feel the air going in, the air going out.
 This stopped the panic from building.

 These five ways of managing the anxiety of panic attacks are based on my own personal experiences.
 I am not suggesting that what I did will work for you or anyone else who is having a panic attack, or that these are the only treatments that matter.
 In fact, there will be a second article on the other 5 key factors that helped me as well.